Kaleido supports Corda OS (Open Source) version 4.4 as of release 1.0.27.

 Kaleido's current support for both Corda runtime and CorDapps are based on JDK 11.

-All accounts in starter and team plans are able to provision Corda environments in our open beta release.
+All accounts in all plan tiers are able to provision Corda environments in Kaleido.
 As with all other platform features, it is free in the start plan.
 For pricing in the team plan, please check out the pricing page.

-If you have a need for Corda in other pricing tiers, or would like to get Corda Enterprise, please contact us via firstname.lastname@example.org.
+If would like to get Corda Enterprise support, please contact us via firstname.lastname@example.org.

 All Corda environments on Kaleido are multi-region compatible by default.
 Depending on your plan tier you will be able to add multiple regions and clouds to any Corda environment.
 If you create an environment with a single initial deployment zone, you can add additional deployment zones at any time.

 For each Corda environment, Kaleido automatically provisions a network root Certificate Authority, the doorman Certificate Authority, and other signing authorities essential to bootstrap a business network with Corda.
 These certificate authorities run inside a special node called "System monitor".
 Every user Corda node is provisioned with node CAs signed by the doorman CA automatically, so that the trust relationship between the Corda nodes and the network root can be established.

 For each Corda environment, Kaleido automatically provisions a notary node, which also runs inside the "System monitor" node.
 The notary is automatically registered with each new Corda node, such that CorDdapp flows will be able to look up the notary from the Corda service hub API.